 The main symptoms of MDS are caused by low levels of healthy blood cells.
-These symptoms include:
+Symptoms include:

-feeling weak, tired (fatigued) and breathless due to a lack of red blood cells (anaemia)
+feeling weak, tired and breathless due to a lack of red blood cells (anaemia)

-repeated infections because the number of white blood cells (which help fight infection) in the blood are low
+repeated infections due to a low number of white blood cells (which help fight infection)

-bruising or bleeding more easily because of a low number of platelets (cells which help the blood to clot) in the blood.
+bruising or bleeding more due to low number of platelets (cells which help the blood to clot).

 Some people are diagnosed with MDS when they have a routine blood test, before any symptoms have developed.

-You will usually be seen by a doctor specialising in blood disorders (a haematologist).
+You will see a doctor called a haematologist, who specialises in blood disorders.
 MDS is diagnosed with blood tests and a bone marrow sample.

 Full blood count (FBC)